 Please continue to check your application status here.

-Unofficial copies can be provided for the application review process and, if admitted, official copies will be requested by Graduate Admissions after you accept your offer.
-NOTE: The department highly recommends submitting OFFICIAL transcripts when possible to avoid any potential delays in the processing of visas as explained here: http://www.ece.ucr.edu/academics/graduate-apply#international_applicant
+When possible, unofficial copies should be provided for the application review process and, if admitted, official copies will be requested by Graduate Division after you accept your offer.
+Notarized documents are not acceptable.

 What is the minimum TOEFL score required?

 The TOEFL must be taken within 2 years of the quarter you intend to enroll and the required scores are listed below: